LLNL/scr/scripts/pyfe/README.rst

 | To add additional test scripts, place a file whose name matches: test*.py
 | in ~/scr/install/bin/pyfe/tests/
 |
-| The pyfe scripts will try to use the ClusterShell module
+| The scrjob scripts will try to use the ClusterShell module
-| *this can be disabled by setting USE_CLUSTERSHELL='0' in pyfe/scr_const.py*
+| *this can be disabled by setting USE_CLUSTERSHELL='0' in scrjob/scr_const.py*
 | ClusterShell will not be used if it is not found or it is disabled
 |
 | **To use clustershell instead of pdsh**